thrialectics/byemarianne-patternist/BEGINNER_GUIDE.md

 **A:** Yes, but you'll need to run the command once for each file.

 ### Q: What's PMI, Chi-square, etc?
 **A:** Statistical methods that detect non-random patterns.
 When words appear together more than chance predicts, it suggests intentional placement.
-The diary's author writes about "patterns in everything" - these metrics find those patterns.

 ---